Contact lens fitting: procedure, cost and follow up

-Contacts afford their wearers a freedom that glasses just cannot match.
-And as contacts become more advanced and affordable, you may be thinking about making the switch.
+Contacts afford their wearers freedom that glasses cannot match.
+And as contact lenses become more advanced and affordable, you may be thinking about making the switch.
 If you’ve been considering getting contacts, the first step is speaking with your optometrist.

 Finally, once you’ve figured out the right brand and style of contacts for you, it’s time to learn how to use them.
 Putting contacts in for the first time can be a little intimidating, but after a few times, you’ll become an expert.
 While contacts can make life much easier in the long run, there are certain things you need to know before you first put them in your eyes.
 There are plenty of Dos and Don’ts of wearing contacts, and it’s important to understand them.
 From how to clean your contacts properly, to how long you can keep your lenses in, learning these now will save you frustration in the future.

 At Contacts Direct, we offer the best name brand contacts at the best prices.
-Our experts get your orders shipped quickly and effectively, so you can start seeing sooner.
-We make it easy to use your insurance, and are happy to answer any questions you might have.
+Our experts get your orders shipped quickly and effectively, so you can start seeing your best sooner.
+We make it easy to use your insurance and are happy to answer any questions you might have.
 Contact us today to learn more, or go to ContactsDirect.com